 Eyewitness Identification

 Mistaken identification is the leading cause of over 75% of the wrongful conviction cases across the country.
-Yet, eyewitness testimony is considered compelling evidence and has for years been the foundation upon which many cases have been brought to trial.
+Yet, eyewitness testimony is considered compelling evidence and has for years been the foundation upon which many cases have been prosecuted.
 In 1999, the National Institute of Justice estimated that each year 75,000 people are charged with a crime in the U.S. due to eyewitness identification.
 Many defendants have been convicted on the basis of eyewitness testimony alone.
 New research on the fallibility of human memory – especially when stored under stress – has now shaken the credibility of this form of identification.
 Many other influences can affect the accuracy of eyewitness recall: lighting, distance, age, intoxication, and a difference in the races of the perpetrator and the eyewitness.
 Even witnesses who consciously try to notice identifying characteristics of the perpetrator – as Jennifer Thompson did when she was raped in North Carolina – can be terribly wrong in their subsequent identification of a suspect.

 Police procedures long used by victims and witnesses to identify perpetrators have compounded identification problems.
 Recent research reveals that the traditional method of photo line-ups in which an eyewitness is simultaneously shown six photographs – of a suspect and “fillers” – can influence people to choose the individual who looks more like the perpetrator than anyone else in the line-up, rather than identifying the perpetrator himself.